 20 Popular Must Try Filipino Street Foods

-As you roam the streets of Philippines, the tempting scent of barbecue on skewers, hotdogs along with favorite fish balls, isaw and more street foods will make your tummy growl.
+As you roam around the streets of Philippines, the tempting scent of barbecue on skewers, hotdogs along with favorite fish balls, isaw and more street foods will make your tummy growl.
 Walking, specially on the streets of the country's capital, Manila, one would see a number of vendors, with their deliciously, enticing, cheap street foods.

 Some may not look appealing but people finds these street eats tempting.
 The mouth watering halo-halo and the echo of the taho vendor's call means delicious street food fit in your budget that is hard not to indulge one's self into.

-So what are the street foods one can find when visiting the Philippines?
-Here's the most seen goodies that is sold on the streets, my not so complete list of Filipino street foods.
+So what are the Filipino street foods one can try when visiting the Philippines?

 Adidas are made from chicken feet.
 Fried and simmered until tender from mixture of soy sauce, oyster sauce, and sugar, this Philippine street food is tasty and is one favorite pulutan (finger food) along with beer or other alcoholic beverage.
 For those who wants it spicy, chili can be added.
 Adidas makes a delightful street food experience.
 It is also good with rice and some prefers it that way.